-Upon receiving the request, the CAs/RAs will-:
+Upon receiving the request, the CAs/RAs will:

-- Verify the identity of the requester requestor. - Verify the authority of the requester requestor and the integrity of the information in the certificate request. - Build and sign a certificate if all certificate requirements have been met (in the case of an RA, have the CA sign the certificate). - Make the certificate available to the Subscriber after confirming that the Subscriber has formally acknowledged theirthe obligations as described in Section 9.6.3.
+- Verify the identity of the requestor. - Verify the authority of the requestor and the integrity of the information in the certificate request.

+- Build and sign a certificate if all certificate requirements have been met (in the case of an RA, have the CA sign the certificate). - Make the certificate available to the Subscriber after confirming that the Subscriber has formally acknowledged the obligations described in Section 9.6.3.